danielbanar/MasinaV3/README.md

 Edit the DDNS to yours: `sudo nano client.cpp` by changing the string on this line `#define HOSTNAME "your_ddns"`

 Compile it by running: `make`
+Move it to home folder: `cd` and then
+`cp MasinaV3/client client -r`

 Create a new service: `sudo nano /etc/systemd/system/client.service`
 ```